Jlbspyder/DESSERT-SHOP/README.md

-# Dessert Ecommerce Shop
+# Dessert Shop Ecommerce Website

 This is an eCommerce platform built with the MERN stack and Redux.
-This project was scafolded by vite.
+This project was scafolded with vite.

 ## Overview